 During the campaign Trump promised a full repeal of the ACA.
 He also suggested a set of replacement policies that he now says should be enacted along with ACA repeal.
 Whether, and how, his budget accounts for these promises will be a crucial test of the new administration’s interest in fiscal responsibility.

 While past Republican congressional budgets have included placeholders for ACA repeal, they haven’t incorporated a full budgetary accounting of that repeal.
 They have included the deficit reduction from eliminating insurance subsidies and from cuts to the Medicaid expansion.
 They have not, however, incorporated the costs of repealing the ACA’s revenue-raisers and Medicare cuts.
-The latest budget resolution, which was passed by both the House and Senate in January, included broad instructions for ACA repeal but did not specify any details.

 Presidential budgets are typically more comprehensive than congressional budgets -- all the more reason why the new administration should make the full budgetary impacts of repeal and replacement explicit.